 ‘I saw what happened to the women who moved – it was more painful and took longer – and I just thought, “I’ve got to get this thing over with,”’ says Sarah.
 ‘So I went into a deep meditative state, thinking about my son, and disassociated.
 When that hot tip touched the first woman’s body, she flipped off the table like she was being tortured.
 It was horrendous.’

-At this point Sarah didn’t know what the branding spelt out; she assumed the initials were actress Allison Mack’s, who was a DOS master and an important figure in the cult, as one of Raniere’s ‘spiritual wives’.
+Sarah didn’t know what the branding spelt out until six weeks later when she figured out Allison Mack was involved, who was a DOS master and an important figure in the cult, as one of Raniere’s ‘spiritual wives’.
 Mack has since admitted the branding was her idea.
 ‘She had a dark side,’ admits Sarah.

 ‘I think Keith saw that in her.
 That’s why he gave her the power he did.
 Being able to basically abuse other women and lie to them, I think she enjoyed that.’